portier/portier.github.io/specs/Email-Normalization.md

 document describes the normalization process.

 This document is relevant to the implementation of a broker.
-It may also be relevant to the implementation of a relying party (RP), when a verified email address (provided to the RP by its broker) needs to be compared with input obtained by other means.
+It may also be relevant to the implementation of a Relying Party (RP), when a verified email address (provided to the RP by its broker) needs to be compared with input obtained by other means.